AlaaRamadann/Diabetes-Prediction./README.md

 - Overall Best Model: **XGBoost**, based on **ROC-AUC**, **accuracy**, and **F1-score**.
 - Model saved with **joblib** for deployment in **Streamlit** or other applications
 - Streamlit app can take new patient data as input and output **predicted diabetes outcome** and **probability**

-This project demonstrates the **end-to-end machine learning workflow** for healthcare predictions, including preprocessing, feature engineering, model training, evaluation, and deployment.

 ---

 ## 🚀 Live Demo